danielsaidi/website_danielsaidi/collections/_posts/2010/2010-10-07-onselectrow-fix-for-jqgrid.md

 }
 ```

-Now, the grid behaves a lot more like I want it to.
+With this tiny adjustment, the grid now behaves a lot more like I want it to.

-Hope it helps!